gdmoney/Docker/commands.md

 docker run -it --name BLAHBLAH ubuntu docker run -it --name BLAHBLAH -v VOLUME_NAME IMAGE_NAME                  start a container and attach a volume for persistent storage

-docker run -dit --name ALPINE1 alpine ash                                 start a container and connect it to the default bridge docker run -dit --name ALPINE2 --network ALPINE-NET alpine ash            start a container and connect it to the ALPINE-NET bridge docker run -dit --name NGINX1  --network TESTBRIDGE -p 8081:80 nginx      start a container, connect it to the TESTBRIDGE and setup port forwarding from 8081 > 80 (host NIC to container) docker run -dit --name NGINX2  --network TESTBRIDGE -p 8082:80 nginx docker run -dit --name ALPINE3 --network host alpine ash                  start a container and bind it directly to the host's network
+docker run -dit --name ALPINE1 alpine                                     start a container and connect it to the default bridge docker run -dit --name ALPINE2 --network ALPINE-NET alpine                start a container and connect it to the ALPINE-NET bridge docker run -dit --name NGINX1  --network TESTBRIDGE -p 8081:80 nginx      start a container, connect it to the TESTBRIDGE and setup port forwarding from 8081 > 80 (host NIC to container) docker run -dit --name ALPINE3 --network host alpine                      start a container and bind it directly to the host's network

 docker attach CONTAINER_ID                                                connect to a container CTRL + pq                                                                 disconnect from a container w/o exiting it